-The occasional woman will present with a fragility fracture (most commonly a vertebral fracture, but appendicular fractures also occur) during the third trimester or puerperium, and low bone mineral density may be subsequently confirmed by DXA (76).
-In most cases a BMD value prior to pregnancy is not available because it was never indicated to be done in an otherwise healthy reproductive-age woman.
-Therefore, the extent of bone loss that occurred during pregnancy is unknown in most cases, and it is not possible to exclude that low bone density or skeletal fragility preceded pregnancy.
-In favor of a genetic predisposition is the report that among 35 women who presented with pregnancy associated osteoporosis, there was a higher than expected prevalence of fragility fractures in their mothers (77).
+Rarely woman will present with a fragility fracture (most commonly a vertebral fracture, but appendicular fractures also occur) during the third trimester or puerperium, and especially during lactation.
+Low bone mineral density is usually then confirmed on a subsequent DXA (79).
+In most cases an aBMD value prior to pregnancy is not available because it was never indicated to be done in women who were until then thought to be healthy.
+Therefore, the extent of bone loss that occurred during pregnancy or lactation is unknown in most cases, and it is not possible to exclude that low bone density or skeletal fragility preceded pregnancy.
+In favor of a genetic predisposition is the report that among 35 women who presented with pregnancy associated osteoporosis, there was a higher than expected prevalence of fragility fractures in their mothers (80).
+A positive family history of osteoporosis has been found in about one-third of patients presenting with vertebral fractures in association with pregnancy or lactation (81-83).
+Whole genome screening has been done in other case series with pathogenic mutations found in 25-30% of women with PLO and involving such genes as COL1A1, LRP5, and WNT (79,84).
+Women with genetic mutations tended to have a more severe PLO, as indicated by lower aBMD or a higher number of fractures (82).

 It is conceivable that pregnancy may induce significant skeletal losses in some women and, thereby, predispose to fracture.
-The normal pregnancy-induced changes in mineral metabolism may cause excessive resorption of the skeleton in selected cases, and other factors such as low dietary calcium intake and vitamin D insufficiency may contribute to skeletal losses (76).
+The normal pregnancy-induced changes in mineral metabolism may cause excessive resorption of the skeleton in selected cases, and other factors such as low dietary calcium intake and vitamin D insufficiency may contribute to skeletal losses (79).
+If calcium intake is very low or a malabsorptive disorder is present, skeletal resorption must occur to maintain the calcium supply to the fetus and placenta.
 A high rate of bone turnover is an independent risk factor for fragility fractures outside of pregnancy, and so the apparently increased bone resorption observed during pregnancy may increase fracture risk.
-In favor of pregnancy inducing fragility through excess skeletal losses is an observational study of 13 women with pregnancyassociated osteoporosis who were followed for up to eight years.
-Since the bone mineral density at the spine and hip increased significantly during follow-up in these women, the investigators concluded that significant bone loss must have occurred during the pregnancy (78).
-Taken together, fragility fractures in pregnancy or the puerperium may result from the combination of abnormal skeletal microarchitecture or fragility preceding pregnancy and increased bone resorption during pregnancy.
+In favor of pregnancy inducing fragility through excess skeletal losses is an observational study of 13 women with pregnancy-associated osteoporosis who were followed for up to eight years.
+Since the bone mineral density at the spine and hip increased significantly during follow-up in these women, the investigators concluded that significant bone loss must have occurred during the pregnancy (85).
+Other case series have documented spontaneous 10-20% increases in bone density in women after they fractured during pregnancy or the puerperium (1,86).
+Taken together, fragility fractures in pregnancy or the puerperium may result from the combination of abnormal skeletal microarchitecture or fragility preceding pregnancy, and increased bone resorption that occurred during pregnancy.
+In other words, the woman may have entered pregnancy with a normal skeleton that then experienced excessive resorption.
+Alternatively, she may have had lower bone density and bone strength prior to pregnancy, and her skeleton could not tolerate the increased weight bearing, lumbar lordosis, and physiological changes in bone metabolism that occur during pregnancy.